ehsan11100/AdGuard/Configuration.md

     - `upstream_dns` — List of upstream DNS servers.
     - `upstream_dns_file` — Path to a file with the list of upstream DNS servers.
 If it is configured, the value of `upstream_dns` is ignored.
     - `bootstrap_dns` — List of DNS servers used for initial hostname resolution in case an upstream server name is a hostname.
+    - `local_ptr_upstreams` (**since v0.106.0**) – List of upstream DNS servers
+      to resolve PTR requests for addresses inside locally-served networks.
+If empty, AdGuard Home will automatically try to get local resolvers from the OS.
     - `all_servers` — Enables parallel queries to all configured upstream servers to speed up resolving.
 If disabled, the queries are sent to each upstream server one-by-one and then sorted by RTT.
     - `fastest_addr` — Use Fastest Address algorithm.
 It finds an IP address with the lowest latency and returns this IP address in DNS response.
   - **ECS settings**